Hair Loss Cures:

 Hair Loss Treatment Options

-How Does Finasteride Work?
+How Does This Treatment Work?

-Finasteride works by blocking the conversion of testosterone to dihydrotestosterone (DHT).
+Oral Male Hair Loss Treatment works by blocking the conversion of testosterone to dihydrotestosterone (DHT).
 As we know, DHT causes hair loss by shrinking hair follicles.
 However, by disrupting this conversion process, finasteride can help to prevent hair loss.

 It is important to note that keeping the hair that you have is much easier than trying to replace it once you have lost it.
-While finasteride can encourage new hair growth, it mostly helps to prevent further hair loss.
+While this medication can encourage new hair growth, it mostly helps to prevent further hair loss.
 Therefore, you may want to consider using this medication as soon as you start to notice your hair thinning to prevent bald patches from developing.

-Finasteride Is Only Suitable As A Treatment For Male Pattern Hair Loss In Males
+This Treatment Is Only Suitable As A Treatment For Male Pattern Hair Loss In Males

 Please be advised that pregnant women MUST NOT touch this medication once it is removed from the protective packaging as this drug can potentially cause harm to an unborn baby.
 If you and your partner are trying to conceive, you should not use this medication.
-Likewise, if your partner is pregnant or might be pregnant, you must use condoms while using finasteride treatment.
+Likewise, if your partner is pregnant or might be pregnant, you must use condoms while using this treatment.

 hair-brushes-with-hair-after-hair-loss